More about this project

 To achieve this, NALA has developed Help My Kid Learn - a simple website that brings together relevant information for parents and the wider community to support children’s literacy and numeracy development.

 The website’s purpose is to provide fun activities that parents can do with their children to develop their literacy and numeracy.
 It includes general information, fun activities and useful tips.
-Help My Kid Learn is a website where people can see that supporting a child’s literacy and numeracy development is a natural, easy and fun activity that can be integrated into any part of their day.
+Help My Kid Learn helps people to see that developing their child’s literacy and numeracy is natural and easy.
+It can take place in the time you already have together.
+There are fun activities that can be integrated into any part of the day.

-There are already a wide range of statutory and voluntary groups at community level supporting the literacy and numeracy development of children and adults.
-This website aims to work with, and support all those efforts by providing a single reference point for parents and guardians to better understand their role in their children’s literacy and numeracy development.
+At community level, a wide range of statutory and voluntary groups support children and adults’ literacy and numeracy development.
+NALA aims to support that effort by providing a single reference point for parents, guardians and childminders.
+This website helps people understand their role in developing their child’s literacy and numeracy skills.